 - Pour this mixture out into a square dish about 6″ squared.
 Spread out and smooth the top with a spatula.
 No need to grease as the fudge has enough natural fats.

-- Sprinkle with 1 tbsp of chopped hazelnuts and push these into the fudge.
+- Sprinkle with 1 tbsp of chopped hazelnuts and push these into the chocolate hazelnut fudge.

-- Place in the fridge for 30 mins to set.
+- Place fudge in the fridge for 30 mins to set.

-- Remove from the fridge and run a knife around the outside.
+- Remove your vegan fudge from the fridge and run a knife around the outside.
 Then you should be able to pull the fudge out and put onto a flat surface.

 - Cut into 16 squares and enjoy immediately.
-Stored in the fridge it should last for several weeks, but I wouldn’t know as mine is lucky to last a few days.
+Stored in the fridge the chocolate fudge should last for several weeks, but I wouldn’t know as mine is lucky to last a few days!